 Since 1962, Canada’s leading not-for-profit, private land conservation organization, the Nature Conservancy of Canada (NCC), has been protecting Ontario’s most important natural areas and the species they sustain.
-Along with its partners, NCC has helped to protect more than 84,226 hectares (more than 208,127 acres) in Ontario.
+Along with its partners, NCC has helped to protect more than 94,000 hectares in Ontario.
 From the north shore of Lake Superior to Pelee Island in Lake Erie, NCC works to protect the province’s most significant natural landscapes.

 Stories from the Field

 Oliphant, Ontario, is an area with deeply rooted history and part of the Saugeen Bruce Peninsula.
 Here, a community-led effort to control invasive phragmites has been ongoing for many years.
 Continue Reading »

 How conservation, a guitar from Rush’s Getty Lee, Sarah Jessica Parker’s shoes and rare wines are related

 It is soul-warming to see other organizations join with NCC, looking to support conservation — like Grapes for Humanity (GFH), an organization that raises funds to support climate change action, among other causes.
 Continue Reading »